 Mobile banking eliminates the human factor during different work operations.
 Plus it boosts productivity and quality and causes a lot of issues clients can fix by themselves through an app.

 Among other benefits of mobile banking services is the ability to monitor and manage all your financial transactions.
 You can monitor your bank accounts and prevent fraudulent transactions if such occur, by logging in to your mobile banking app.

-Another advantage of mobile banking apps is the bigger amount of advanced services they offer clients compared to traditional financial institutions.
+Another advantage of mobile banking apps is the larger number of advanced services compared to traditional financial institutions.
 The app lets you not only control your funds remotely but also deposit a check, activate a new credit or debit card, block it per need and send someone money whenever you want.

 Need personalization in banking industry?
 Give us a call!

 Despite several benefits and drawbacks of mobile banking, another convenience of using it is that you can catch account fraud a lot quicker if you’re linked up to your app.
 You can log in as much as you need or turn on notifications to get transaction alerts.
 That way you know if something unusual is happening.
-If you check your account activity regularly you might catch unfamiliar transactionі
+If you check your account activity regularly you might catch unfamiliar transactions and so forth.

 There are a lot of merits and demerits of mobile banking, so let’s discover things that are better to avoid.

 How secure are banking apps?
-Sadly, despite the bank’s best efforts to keep its customers out of harm’s way, the system is not 100% reliable yet.
+Despite the bank’s best efforts to keep its customers out of harm’s way, the system is not 100% reliable yet.
 Although most ordinary users never face any cyber threats, some unlucky individuals still do.
 The users of mobile banking systems are vulnerable to fake notifications and scams, as well as robbers and pickpockets.
-If you lose your phone, the criminal who stole or find it may try to log into your bank account, causing a lot of trouble.
+If you lose your phone, the criminal who stole or finds it may try to log into your bank account.
+And as we know, it will cause a lot of trouble.
 The statistics show that:

 - Mobile app fraudulent transactions have increased by over 600% since 2015